BeeSoftwareMahmut/s-nav/README.md

-This project is about that our midterm-exam
+This project is a work that we prepared related to our midterm exam